Rural City of Mildura: Geography

-The southeast of the LGA is used primarily for grain growing; however yield are erratic and often poor due to drought.
+The southeast of the LGA is used primarily for grain growing; however yields are erratic and often poor due to drought.
 In the north irrigated fruit growing (primarily oranges and grapes) is highly productive and supports Mildura and nearby towns; however, salinity in the Murray River is a major threat to the long-term sustainability of these activities, as is competition from overseas citrus growers.